rebel1324/Everyday-Python-Scripts/README.md

 # Everyday Python Scripts
 This is just everyday python scripts.
-Does not cares about efficiency, just useful for everyday use.
+Does not cares about execution efficiency (when it's just used for few times), just useful for everyday use.

+Mainly focusing on practicing automation methods and see how I can actually save my time and do less mosue/keyboard works and tedious tasks.

+If you have any idea to solve automations, you can add some of ideas on Issues page.

 # List of scripts
 ## order.py